CSCfi/csc-user-guide/docs/computing/quantum-computing/helmi/first-quantum-job.md

 ### *Optional* Qubit Mapping

 This is an optional step but may be useful to extracting the best out of the quantum computer.
-This is a python dictionary which simply states which qubits in the Quantum register should be mapped to which *real* qubit.
+This is a python dictionary which simply states which qubits in the Quantum register should be mapped to which *physical* qubit.

 ```python
 qubit_mapping = {